thai-nm/dumps-search/.clinerules/general.md

 ## Rules

-- Do not give task completion summary if not being asked.
+- Do not give task completion summary if not being asked
+- Commit message should be in one line